layer-3/clearsync/contracts/solidity-style-guide.md

 ##### B. Prefer named arguments

-Passing arguments to functions, events, and errors with explicit naming is helpful for clarity, when the name of the variable passed does not explain its purpose.
+Passing arguments to functions, events, and errors with explicit naming is helpful for clarity, when the name of the variable passed does not provide sufficient context.

 YES: